How to Improve Work-Life Balance

 Managing Digital Overload

-Technology enables better work-life balance, but it also threatens it.
-Set up systems that leverage technology’s benefits while minimizing its drawbacks.
-Use calendar blocking to create phone-free periods, enable do-not-disturb modes during personal time, batch process emails at specific times, and use voice input to quickly capture tasks without getting sucked into your device.
+Use calendar blocking to create phone‑free periods, enable do‑not‑disturb during personal time, and batch emails.
+Voice input helps capture tasks without getting sucked into your device—see anti‑procrastinator app for tips.

 Planning for Flexibility